mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 #### Management
 [How to manage the solution]

-## Notes
-[Solution notes]

 ## Cost

-You are responsible for the cost of the Azure services used while running this NIST 800-66 reference PaaS deployment for ASE.
+You are responsible for the cost of the Azure services used while running this NIST 800-66 reference PaaS deployment template for ASE.
 There is no additional cost for using this template.
 The Azure Resource Manager template for this NIST 800-66 reference PaaS deployment for ASE includes configuration parameters that you can customize.
 Some of these settings will affect the cost of deployment.
-For cost estimates, see the pricing pages for each AWS service you will be using or the Azure Calculator.
+For cost estimates, see the pricing pages for each AWS service you will be using or the [Azure Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) or the [Azure Channel Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) if you are an enterprise customer with an ELA.
 Prices are subject to change.

 ## Authors